mschuene/stratege/README.md

 manual.
 It also discusses some topics addressed here in greater depth and I would suggest you to look into it if you are interested in strategic term rewriting and part of the rationale behind stratege.

+the ; in stratego corresponds to stratege's <* and try has been renamed to attempt, the ? in stratego is more powerful than the ? in stratege but uses of ? in stratego are more adequatly translated with the strategic-match macro in stratege, there are no congruences yet, but they can be simulated with strategic-match and zipper movement strategies. {x1,...,xn : s} is (scope [x1 ... xn] s) in stratege.